-The following table shows the different types of exception recognized by the microcontroller profiles.
+The following table shows the different types of exceptions recognized by the microcontroller profiles.
+When an exception occurs simultaneously, they are handled in a fixed order of priority.
 Each exception is handled in turn before returning to the original application.
-When multiple exceptions occur simultaneously, they are handled in a fixed order of priority.

 |2||NMI||-2||No||Non-Maskable Interrupt (NMI)|